Enrollment to kindergarten and schools

 What happens if I have temporary protection in Hungary, but decide not to enroll my child to the Hungarian education system?

-In the event that a child between 3 and 16 years of age is not enrolled in a Hungarian kindergarten or school, the parent or legal guardian of the child may be subject to a fine (ranging from HUF 5,000 to 150,000) for committing a minor offense.
-[1]
+• In the event that a child between 3 and 16 years of age is not enrolled in a Hungarian kindergarten or school, the parent or legal guardian of the child may be subject to a fine (ranging from HUF 5,000 to 150,000).
+You can access the relevant legislation in Hungarian here.

-If the child is enrolled in a Hungarian school but has more than 10 hours of uncertified absence, the school will notify the Family and Child Welfare Service.
+• In Hungary, if a child is enrolled in a Hungarian school but has more than 10 hours of uncertified absence, the school notify the Family and Child Welfare Service.
 If the absence exceeds 50 hours, the Guardianship authority will be involved.
-In such cases, the authorities will inquire with the family about the reasons for the absence and the potential support the family could receive.

 What happens, if I decide to withdraw my temporary protection status to avoid the compulsory school enrolment of my child?

-It is not advised to renounce your and/or your child’s temporary protection status in order to avoid mandatory school attendance.
+• It is not advised to renounce your and/or your child’s temporary protection status in order to avoid mandatory school attendance.
 If you plan to stay in Hungary for a longer period, it is important that you and your child have a legal title to stay in Hungary.
-Temporary protection gives you the right to reside in Hungary, and access to important services such as medical treatment and financial support.
+Temporary protection gives you the right to reside in Hungary, and access to important services such as free medical treatment and regular social allowance.

 Where do I find more information?